FarmBot-Docs/farmbot-software/v8/Web-App/farm-designer/weeds.md

 ![Screen Shot 2019-11-30 at 10.43.37 PM.png](Screen_Shot_2019-11-30_at_10.43.37_PM.png)

 # Editing weeds
 To edit a weed, click it in the weeds list or in the map (when the weeds panel is opened).
 This will open the **edit weed** panel, allowing you to change anything about the weed.
-Changes will be saved when you press the :fa-arrow-left: button.
+Changes will be saved when you press the <i class="fa fa-arrow-left"></i> button.

 ![Screen Shot 2019-11-30 at 10.45.20 PM.png](Screen_Shot_2019-11-30_at_10.45.20_PM.png)